 In the US, peanut butter must contain 90% peanuts, otherwise, it must be called "peanut spread".

-7. A woman suffers from a rare genetic condition known as Urbach-Wiethe disease which hardens the amygdala (a part of the brain responsible for fear response).
+7. A woman suffers from a rare genetic condition known as Urbach-Wiethe disease which hardens the amygdala.
 This has rendered her literally fearless.
 Scientists have exposed her to potentially terrifying experiences and none of them scared her.

 8. Ken Jeong would add little inside jokes into the Hangover movie to make his wife, who was battling breast cancer, laugh when she watched it.